Qualitative research examples: Methods, approaches, and FAQs

 Focus groups

 In-person or remote focus groups involve a small group of people (usually 6–10) discussing a given topic or question under the guidance of a moderator.
 This method is beneficial when you want to understand group dynamics or collective views.
-The interaction among group members can disclose awarenesses that may not arise in one-on-one interviews.
+The interaction among group members can disclose awareness that may not arise in one-on-one interviews.

 In the gaming industry, for example, you can use focus groups to explore player reactions to a new game design.
 You can encourage group interaction to spark discussions about usability, game mechanics, graphics, storyline, and other aspects.